2012-2013 Academic Catalog

 3 sh (may not be repeated for credit)

-Practical understanding of communication practices affecting the work place.
+Practical understanding of communication practices affecting the workplace.
 Emphasis on managing work relationships, listening, organizational interviews, professional presentations, communication technologies and multi-cultural diversity.

 COM 4120 Organizational Communication